utkarshcmu/grafana.org/content/blog/2017-03-24-kubernetes-app.md

   - blog/2017/03/24/kubernetes-app.html
 ---

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
-It was originally designed by Google who then donated it to the [Cloud Native Computing Foundation](https://www.cncf.io/) - a non-profit organization.
+It was originally designed by Google who then donated it to the non-profit organization [Cloud Native Computing Foundation](https://www.cncf.io/).
 Piggybacking on the Docker adoption wave, Kubernetes has become hugely popular in the last few months and is now one of the top projects on GitHub.

 At Grafana Labs, we are in the process of switching to Kubernetes for our Hosted Grafana and Hosted Metrics services.
 This raised the question **how do we monitor Kubernetes**?